 - Having a diverse workforce on every project, without tokenization

-- Educating yourself on diversity on your own time, because it is not the responsibility of members from minority groups to educate you
+- Educating yourself on diversity on your own, because it is not the responsibility of members from minority groups to educate you

 - Recognizing your own intersectional identity, and how you can effectively introduce your unique perspective into the work you produce